Reduce Rendering Times in Premiere Pro

 Tip #5: Speed Up Your Rendering with Vagon

-Now that we’ve covered few local optimizations, let’s move to the cloud for faster rendering.
+Now that we’ve covered a few local optimizations, let’s move to the cloud for faster rendering.
 With Vagon, you get access to powerful cloud PCs that make rendering in Premiere Pro much quicker.

 Tip #6: Render & Replace Dynamically Linked Components